 Note Taking Tips

-So, if the best note taking is done by hand, here are a few tips to get the most out of your hand written note taking when using Post-it® Super Sticky Notes from the Post-it® Brand World of Color, Miami and Rio de Janeiro collections.
+So, if the best note-taking is done by hand, here are a few tips to get the most out of your handwritten note-taking:

 - Organize your information